OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 it issues several signals as the state changes.
 It also means you can write your own front-end doing its own calls how you prefer while starting and managing the VPN session at the same time.
-This allows a much better flexibility and allows to adopt VPN session management into the execution flow which is needed.
+This allows a much better flexibility and allows one to adopt VPN session management into the execution flow which is needed.
 And the implementation can do its own security assessments on how it will tackle these scenarios.

 There are at least three ways how to adopt to the OpenVPN 3 model: